linhhvo/Simple-landing-page/README.md

 # landing-page-1
-A simple landing page for a travel company
+A simple responsive landing page for a travel company